wes06/linobyte/README.md

 ## To dos

-1. Pick a coil /coil size
+1. Pick a coil /coil size ()
 2. Sketch Mechanical support

-3. Decide how to drive the coils
+3. Decide how to drive the coils (VCO + LSD?)
+4. Switch for external coils
+5. Footprint for magnetic latch switch (magnet, 3xpogo, magnet: pcb switches and 3way and gate?)